 According to the Asthma and Allergy Foundation of America (AAFA), as many as three in 10 people with allergies in the U.S. are allergic to cats or dogs.
 In fact, cat allergies, the AAFA reports, are about twice as common as dog allergies.

-In terms of personality, these cats are intelligent and attentive – they love to learn and like to figure out things for themselves.
-They are gentle around children, other pets, and visitors, and are happy to have an audience.
+In terms of personality, these cats are intelligent and curious.
+They are gentle around children, other pets, and visitors, and are happy to have an audience for their antics.